Ice wine: Canada

-Ice wine was first produced in the Okanagan Valley of British Columbia by German immigrant Walter Hainle in 1972.
-This ice wine was the result of an early and unexpected frost, and yielded 40 L of wine, which Hainle originally did not intend to sell, although he did so in 1978.
+Icewine was first produced in the Okanagan Valley of British Columbia by German immigrant Walter Hainle in 1972.
+This icewine was the result of an early and unexpected frost, and yielded 40 L of wine, which Hainle originally did not intend to sell, although he did so in 1978.

-In 1983, Niagara-based wineries Inniskillin's and Reif Estate Winery, as well as Hillebrand, and Pelee Island Winery, two wineries with Austrian winemakers situated in another part of Ontario, all left grapes on their vines in an attempt to produce ice wine.
+In 1983, Niagara-based wineries Inniskillin's and Reif Estate Winery, as well as Hillebrand, and Pelee Island Winery, two wineries with Austrian winemakers situated in another part of Ontario, all left grapes on their vines in an attempt to produce icewine.
 Inniskillin and Reif lost their entire crop to hungry birds, while Hillebrand and Pelee Island were able to harvest a minuscule amount of frozen grapes.
-In 1984, Inniskillin winery was the first winery in Canada to produce ice wine for commercial purposes, produced in 1984 under the direction of the winery's Austrian-born co-owner Karl Kaiser, often being mentioned as Canada's first ice wine.
-Kaiser used nets to protect his vines and was able to produce Inniskillin's first ice wine.
+In 1984, Inniskillin winery was the first winery in Canada to produce icewine for commercial purposes, produced in 1984 under the direction of the winery's Austrian-born co-owner Karl Kaiser, often being mentioned as Canada's first icewine as they were "naturally frozen on the vine".
+Kaiser used nets to protect his vines and was able to produce Inniskillin's first icewine.
 This wine was made from Vidal grapes and was labelled "Eiswein".

-After ice wine production established a commercial footing, Canadian ice wine quickly became popular with domestic consumers and reviewers.
+After icewine production established a commercial footing, Canadian icewine quickly became popular with domestic consumers and reviewers.
 Other Canadian producers and regions picked up the idea since harsh Canadian winters lend themselves to large-scale production.
-The international breakthrough of Canadian ice wine came in 1991, when Inniskillin's 1989 Vidal ice wine won the Grand Prix d'Honneur at Vinexpo.
+The international breakthrough of Canadian icewine came in 1991, when Inniskillin's 1989 Vidal icewine won the Grand Prix d'Honneur at Vinexpo.
 The Canadian trend towards increased cultivation of Vitis vinifera (European) grape varieties in the 1990s expanded the palette of varieties available to be bitten by frost.
-By the early 2000s, Canada was established as the largest producer of ice wine in the world.
-In 2001, the EU allowed the importation of Canadian ice wine hence recognizing the standard equivalency.
+By the early 2000s, Canada was established as the largest producer of icewine in the world.
+In 2001, the EU allowed the importation of Canadian icewine hence recognizing the standard equivalency.